Prepping Your HVAC System for Severe Weather

 Before a weather-related event occurs and you lose power, turn down the thermostat a bit to help your home remain a little more comfortable in the event of a power loss.
 You can prepare your family and home for severe weather by taking action ahead of time.

-For more maintenance tips and HVAC services, call the experienced team at All American Heating and Air Conditioning at 919-782-6242.
+For more maintenance tips and HVAC services, contact the experienced team at All American Heating and Air Conditioning at 919-782-6242.
 Where Quality Doesn’t Cost, It Pays!